michael-spengler/profit-sharing-communities/README.md

 EIC are rather meant to generate freedom, happiness and company-wide higher quality of software solutions as anyone can solve the tasks he likes and delegate the rest.

-In this sense we could also call Profit SHaring Tokens (PST) - Freedom Sharing Tokens (FSTs) in the enterprise context.
+In this sense we could also call Profit Sharing Tokens (PST) - Freedom Sharing Tokens (FSTs) in the enterprise context.

 What AR is in the Open Source World - is EIC in the Enterprise World
 What Verto is in the Open Source World - Verto Enterprise is in the Enterprise World